nanvel/blog/2015/12/swift-notes.md

 Classes have additional capabilities that structures do not:

-- Inheritance enables one class to inherit the characeristics of another
+- Inheritance enables one class to inherit the characteristics of another
 - Type casting enables you to check and interpret the type of a class instance at runtime
 - Deinitializers enable an instance of a class to free up any resources it has assigned
 - Reference counting allows more than one reference to a class instance